 - Not a fault of the lens but feel like a creep in public when using the lens fully extended.

 Overall the Canon RF 100-500mm is a great addition to any photographers lens collection.
-I’m enjoying using it to landscapes, cityscapes, and yes even my cat!
+Best of all it fits easily in a backpack and has a huge range.
+I’ve been enjoying it for landscapes, cityscapes, and even photographing my cat!